-There is more information about coping with tiredness on our website and in our booklet Coping with fatigue - see page 116.
+There is more information on our website and in our booklet Coping with fatigue - see page 116.

 What you can do to help yourself

 Taking care of yourself is important and can help you to feel better.
 Try to do the following: